2020-2021 Lawyer’s Guide To

 The bottom line is that you, the attorney, are responsible for every word on your law firm’s website.
 Letting a SEO agency alter your words does not absolve you from that responsibility.
 The benefit of having a non-lawyer do SEO for your law firm is typically negligible or negative, so why risk your bar card or reputation by empowering somebody who doesn’t understand legal ethics and has nothing to lose?

-How much does page speed affect SEO?
+How much does page load speed affect the ranking of law firm websites?

 Page load speed performance has become a focus of many SEO salespeople.
 Much like mobile-friendliness, Google has made page load speed a ranking factor.
 However, this does not mean that the faster loading page always rank better than pages that are slower.
 Speed matters to Google, but is just one of hundreds of factors to balance in the quest for great search engine performance.